 Salt mushing is the process where the salt in the brine chamber recrystallizes and form small granules.

 These granules can sit down at the bottom of the tank and they either block the passage of water, or they can stop the function of water softener.
-Now you will get hard water even after your water has passed through a water softener (Learn more about the difference between hard-water and soft-water here).
+Now you will get hard water even after your water has passed through a water softener (Learn more about the difference between hard water and soft water here on biomadam.).

 Why Does salt Mushing Happen?